 Follow us: @MailOnline on Twitter | DailyMail on Facebook

-While we’re spending about a year in Africa we plan to visit various countries to fulfill our goals of many yet-to-be-seen aspects of this vast and fascinating continent.
-Most likely, this will be the last time we’ll visit the continent in our world travels.
+While we’re spending about a year in Africa, we plan to visit various countries to fulfill our goals of many yet-to-be-seen aspects of this vast and fascinating continent.
+Most likely, this will be the last time we’ll see the continent in our world travels.
 We still have more “fish to fry.”

 |Street scene in Madagascar during the plague.
 (Not our photo).|

-Visiting Africa is not for the faint of heart and may be more challenging as we age.
-We’re saving all the less challenging locations in other parts of the world for the distant future including a number of cruises we’ll easily enjoy well into our 80’s health providing.
+Visiting Africa is not for the faint of heart and maybe more challenging as we age.
+We’re saving all the less demanding locations in other parts of the world for the distant future, including several cruises we’ll easily enjoy well into our 80’s health providing.

-The research took us in many directions where finally, we landed at the CDC (Center for Disease Control) in the US which we’ve used on many occasions in the past in regard to health conditions in countries throughout the world.
+The research took us in many directions.
+Finally, we landed at the CDC (Center for Disease Control) in the US, which we’ve used on many occasions regarding health conditions in countries throughout the world.

-Although we don’t necessarily believe what every governmental agency espouses, we’ve found the CDC to be less prone to exaggeration, fluff, and fake news.
-We found this recent article as to what’s transpiring in Madagascar and how it may have an effect on travelers to Africa.
+Although we don’t necessarily believe what every governmental agency espouses, we’ve found the CDC less prone to exaggeration, fluff, and fake news.
+We found this recent article as to what’s transpiring in Madagascar and how it may affect travelers to Africa.

 Based on this article by the CDC, at this point, we don’t see a reason to change our plans, although we have decided to purchase face masks to wear while at airports or public areas as we travel through the continent should the plague spread to countries we’re visiting.
-We’ll purchase them today to arrive at our mailing service to be shipped to the hotel in Florida where we’ll arrive on November 22nd.
+We’ll buy them today to arrive at our mailing service to be shipped to the hotel in Florida, where we’ll come on November 22nd.

 |Locals outside a pharmacy in Madagascar.
 (Not our photo).|

-As we’ve often mentioned in past posts, there is no country, city, village our countryside in the world that is exempt from the risk of one type or another.
-Whether its infectious disease, crime-related risks or heinous acts of terrorism, we always proceed with the utmost of sensibility and caution which in itself is no guaranty of safety.
+As we’ve often mentioned in past posts, no country, city, village our countryside in the world is exempt from the risk of one type or another.
+Whether it’s an infectious disease, crime-related threats, or heinous acts of terrorism, we always proceed with the utmost sensibility and caution, which in itself is no guaranty of safety.